Skip to content

 Operate

-Day-to-day operation of a deployed PiWalletSV signer: where logs live, what each exit code means, how to wipe and restore the vault, and how to recover when something doesn't behave.
+Day-to-day operation of a deployed PiWalletSV signer: where logs live, what each exit code means, factory diagnostics and reset, how to wipe and restore the vault, and how to recover when something doesn't behave.

 This chapter assumes the device is installed per Build & deploy.
 For the user-facing journey (pairing, sending, receiving) see the User manual.
+To interpret the bonnet's airgap indicators see User manual § Airgap status.
 For wire-format troubleshooting see the user manual's Troubleshooting section, which is intentionally not duplicated here.

 Logs